maheshsabnis/MyTrainingApp/readme.md

 				-  Used to generate HTML elements based on Collection
 			- asp-validation-for
 			- asp-route
+		- A View can accept 'Only-One-Model' object for scaffolding
+			- to pass additional data from different model to the view, use the ViewDataDictionary
+				- ViewBag / ViewData
+					- They are the 'Action-Scoped' object used to carry data  from an action to view and View to action.
+					- An Action-Scoped means the ViewData / ViewBag will be killed when the action execution is completed
+					- If a view is using ViewData / ViewBag object, then all action methods returning to the same view must pass ViewBag / ViewData to the view.
+				- If ViewBag / ViewData is used in PostBack operation from View, then the 'key' of ViweBag / ViewData must match with the Model class property that is used foe postback e.g. If EMployee model is posted back with DeptNo property then the VeiwNag /ViewData will be
+									- ViewBag.DeptNo / ViewData["DeptNo"]
+		- The View is rendered using jQuery Validation Library
+			- Unobstrisive JQuery Library
+		- All HTML Tag helpers will be executed on server using the namrespace
+			@addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers

 	- Sessions
 	- Security
 	- Create APIs